City marshals encourage compliance with mask mandate in downtown Savannah

 Two Savannah Police officers — who are already assigned to the area — have been assisting marshals with compliance.

-New York Governor Andrew Cuomo’s donation of masks is fueling the effort to hand them out to people who do not have one.
+New York Gov. Andrew Cuomo’s donation of masks is fueling the effort to hand them out to people who do not have one.

 City staff are focusing their compliance efforts within Savannah’s six downtown districts.